Flevy Management Insights Q&A

 David Tang | ISO 38500

-This article provides a detailed response to: What are the common pitfalls in implementing ISO 38500 and how can they be avoided?
-For a comprehensive understanding of ISO 38500, we also include relevant case studies for further reading and links to ISO 38500 best practice resources.
+This article provides a detailed response to: What Are the 5 Common ISO 38500 Implementation Pitfalls and How to Avoid Them?
+[Guide] For a comprehensive understanding of ISO 38500, we also include relevant case studies for further reading and links to ISO 38500 templates.

 Before we begin, let's review some important management concepts, as they relate to this question.